boss2256/SiteSense/README.md

    - The URLs were preprocessed to extract relevant features such as the URL length, number of special characters, digit count, letter count, and whether the protocol is HTTPS.
    - A "cleaned" URL field was created by removing parts like `www` to standardize URLs for further similarity checks.

-2. **Feature Engineering**:
+## Feature Engineering

-   - **Length and Structure-Based Features**: Features like URL length, special character count, digit count, and letter count were utilized to distinguish legitimate sites from phishing attempts, as these often vary between types of URLs.
+1. **Length and Structure-Based Features**:
+   - Features such as URL length, special character count, digit count, and letter count were employed to distinguish legitimate sites from phishing attempts.
+Phishing URLs often exhibit unique structural traits that differ from legitimate URLs.

+2. **Domain Trust and Similarity Checks**:
-   - **Domain Similarity Checking**: Trusted domains (e.g., `facebook.com`, `google.com`) were flagged with high confidence as benign, and similarity checks (using Levenshtein distance) were employed to detect common typos or modifications often found in phishing attempts (e.g., `facebo0k.com` instead of `facebook.com`).
+   - Trusted domains (e.g., `facebook.com`, `google.com`) were flagged with high confidence as benign, based on a manually specified list of known legitimate domains.
+   - *Note*: In this initial version, similarity checks for typos or domain variations (like `facebo0k.com` for `facebook.com`) were not incorporated.
+Implementing Levenshtein distance or a similar method could enhance detection of such common phishing techniques in future iterations.

 3. **Model Selection**:
    - After experimentation, a supervised classification algorithm was chosen, and the model was trained on the dataset, with emphasis on maximizing accuracy and minimizing false positives and false negatives.